Ramesh8dsaiml/Natural-Language-Processing-with-Machine-Learning/README.md

 # 📖 About The Project

-This repository showcases my complete learning journey in **Classical Natural Language Processing (NLP)** using **Python**, **NLTK**, and **Scikit-Learn**.
+This repository demonstrates my complete learning journey in **Classical Natural Language Processing (NLP)** using **Python**, **NLTK**, and **Scikit-Learn**.

-The repository covers the complete NLP pipeline—from text preprocessing and feature extraction to building and evaluating machine learning models on a real-world text classification dataset.
+The project covers the complete NLP workflow, including text preprocessing, feature extraction, and machine learning-based text classification using a real-world dataset.

-This project was created to strengthen my NLP fundamentals before moving to **Deep Learning**, **Transformers**, and **Large Language Models (LLMs)**.
+The primary objective of this repository is to build a strong foundation in NLP before moving towards **Deep Learning**, **Transformers**, and **Large Language Models (LLMs)**.

 ---

-# 🚀 Project Highlights
+# 🚀 Repository Highlights

 - 📚 Complete NLP Notes
-- 💻 Hands-on NLP Practice
+- 💻 Hands-on Practice Notebook
 - 📊 Real Dataset Implementation
-- 🧹 Complete Text Preprocessing
+- 🧹 Text Preprocessing
-- 🔤 Feature Extraction Techniques
+- 🔤 Feature Extraction
 - 🤖 Machine Learning Text Classification
 - 📈 Model Performance Comparison
 - 🎯 Interview-Oriented Concepts